mulle-objc/De-Re-mulle-objc/pages/mydoc/mydoc_basics.md

 `+unload` is MulleObjC specific and does not exist in other runtimes.
 The MulleObjC Objective-C runtime is contained in a "universe", that is destructible.
 So `+unload` is a facility to release resources acquired by `+load`.
-When this is properly done by all classes, it makes for instance memory leak  checking that much more convenient.
+When this is properly done by all classes, it makes memory leak checking that much more convenient.

 ```
 + (void) unload